metasync/schematic/README.md

 ### Configuration management

-All project configurations can be maanged under folder `/docker/config`
+Global project configurations can be managed under folder `/docker/make.env`

   * project.env - project wide configurations
   * docker.env - docker container configurations
     * To setup image registry configuration
     * To use newer version of Schematic
-    * To use different database adapter (default: MSSQL)
+    * To use different database type (default: MSSQL)
   * cipher.env - cipher configurations
+  * database folder like `mssql` - database configurations
+    * docker.env - database container configurations
-  * secret.env - credential configurations
+    * secret.env - database credential configurations
       * This file will be ignored by Git by default
       * No any credentials should be checked into source repo

 ### Credential management